 Then the last thing is the reason that we put these links on the page, just like if you go to loop.net, is because not only does it help guide people toward those pages if they land on your homepage.
 And if they land on your homepage and they see you buy houses in Oregon or sell houses in Oregon, or whatever it is, then they also see the city that they’re in, and they’ll click it.

 They say, “Okay, they buy houses here,” or “Sell houses here.”

-Another reason is for search engine optimization.
+Another reason is search engine optimization.
 Now Google is going to find your homepage, it’s going to find the links on the page, follow them over there, and it gives you a lot better chance of getting indexed in Google quicker, getting higher in the rankings, and also getting more leads and more traffic through your website.

 If you’re investing in multiple markets, this is the strategy.,

 Once again, I’m going to recap really fast.
 This applies to if you’re going after one lead type,.
 We don’t suggest that you mix everything into one website if you’re also going after buyers and sellers on the same site.
 We don’t want that.
 This is one lead type, okay.

 Then next, we set up multiple pages, city-specific or state-specific landing pages for each market you’re going to be in.
 We make sure that the permalinks have your keyword and the state in them.

 Make sure your homepage is broad for your home market, whatever that market is.
-If you’re just in Philadelphia, your homepage should be focusing after Philadelphia.
+If you’re just in Philadelphia, your homepage should be focusing on Philadelphia.

 If you invest all over in Pennsylvania, your homepage should be Pennsylvania, okay.
 If you’re national, your homepage should be national, and then your city-specific ones dive into your locations.

 Then from there, just get out there and build your SEO, build your backlinks, things like that that we teach to market your one website.
 You’re going to get a lot better results.